 Admission to this 8-minute show is absolutely free, making it a great way to enjoy the holidays on a budget.

 - Best known for: Displays inspired by popular movies

 Making Spirits Bright is the number one way to enjoy the holiday season in Sheboygan.
 This amazing lights display features a number of fun-themed “lands” including a whole Whoville area, a section full of A Christmas Story-themed lights, and a fun Peanuts Gang spot.

 All lights are synchronized to music that plays on a dedicated radio station.
 This means that you can enjoy the sights and sounds of the season simultaneously.

-The show runs November 27 through December 31 and admission is free.
+The show runs Friday after Thanksgiving through December 31 and admission is free.
 That said, guests are asked to bring a donation of non-perishable food items for the local food pantry.

 Holiday Lights Show at Rotary Botanical Gardens

 - Best known for: Over a million lights